MicrosoftDocs/powerbi-docs/powerbi-docs/service-admin-access-usage.md

 <iframe width="640" height="360" src="https://www.youtube.com/embed/1AVgh9w9VM8?showinfo=0" frameborder="0" allowfullscreen></iframe>

 > [!NOTE]
 > The activity report provides useful information, but it doesn't identify the type of license each user has.
-Use the Office 365 admin center to view licenses.
+Use the Microsoft 365 admin center to view licenses.

 ## Requirements